luciodale/koolcodez/src/content/blog/trading-grid.md

 heroImage: '../../assets/hero-blog.webp'
 ---

-# Trading Grids: A Technical Deep Dive

 Skip the technical details and jump straight to the [live demo](#)

 View the complete [repository](#)

 Financial applications live and die by their grids.
 Whether displaying options, equities, FX rates, or risk metrics, most trading workflows ultimately boil down to rows of instruments updating in real-time.
 Traders demand instant visibility, quantitative analysts require reliable data structures, and product teams need solutions that scale without breaking under pressure.

 This article demonstrates how to build a robust, production-grade grid in React specifically designed for financial applications.
-We'll use Ag Grid as our foundation—chosen for its performance, flexibility, and comprehensive API, while maintaining full control over data flow and business logic.
-The central theme here is **orchestration**: keeping a complex system simple, maintainable, and confidence-inspiring.
+The central theme here is **orchestration**: keeping a complex system simple and maintainable.

 ## The Foundation: Data Structure and Streaming

 ### Understanding the Data Flow

 Our backend pushes market data over a WebSocket connection.
 Upon connection, you receive the complete options dataset.
-Subsequently, every message contains an array of options even when only a single row has changed or been added/removed.
-This uniform message structure allows us to treat the UI as a pure function of state, dramatically simplifying our mental model.
+Subsequently, every message contains an array of options for incremental updates.

 Here's what we're displaying in our grid: